Top 5 US Investor Visas

-The centers will aim to use your funds to employ at least 10 US workers for a period of at least two years.
+The centres will aim to use your funds to employ at least 10 US workers for a period of at least two years.
 Once that goal is achieved, you can apply for permanent residency “green cards”.
 And at the end of the five-year investment period, your funds are returned to you.

 If you have worked for a company with a US affiliate for at least one year in the previous three – and could perform a similar role in the US as you do at home -- an inter-company transfer could be an option for you.

 The role also needs to be sufficiently specialised.
-So for example, you would need to bring specialised knowledge, and likely work at the level of manager or higher.
+So for example, you would need to bring specialised knowledge and likely work at the level of manager or higher.

-If you can tick these boxes, and have a US employer willing to provide you the necessary visa support as your petitioning company, this could be your best bet for obtaining a green card.
+If you can tick these boxes, and have a US employer willing to provide you with the necessary visa support as your petitioning company, this could be your best bet for obtaining a green card.

 The E-2 is unequivocally the fastest way to get to work legally in the US, and all done on the basis of a US company that you establish.

 You might start with an investment of as little as USD $75,000, but E-2 visas are temporary, typically issued for 5 years.

 However, they are renewable indefinitely, and E-2 visas do not result in obtaining a green card.
 That turn means that E-2 holders are not subject to US tax on worldwide income.